 Step 3: Determine Action Plan:

-This bias for action is what makes executive coaching very powerful for the executive.
+This bias for action is what makes the best executive coaching programs very powerful for the executive.
 An executive is ( & always will be) judged by the results.
 No escape from it.
 The results come from only action.
 Any amount of intellectual discussion on strategy and plan of action will not give the benefit of execution.
 Waiting too long for strategizing is a mistake a lot of good leaders make, and prevents them to move from good2great.

 - Setting goals, with all the elements thereof, can be a very powerful experience.
 Deep exploration will enable the client to see part of his personality that he was not aware of before.
 Holding the mirror, and peeling the onion are popular metaphors in the realm of executive-leadership coaching.